katiestar99/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

 .. code-block:: bash

-   ansible-test network-integration --inventory  /path/to-collection-module/test/integration/inventory.networking vyos_.*
+   assible-test network-integration --inventory  /path/to-collection-module/test/integration/inventory.networking vyos_.*

 This example will run against all ``vyos`` modules.
 Note that ``vyos_.*`` is a regex match, not a bash wildcard - include the `.` if you modify this example.